-1. "Suspension" means any action temporarily suspending or curtailing financial assistance to a Recipient in whole or in part prior to the expiration of the Recipient's current grant from or contract with the Grantor.

-2. "Termination" means a decision that financial assistance to a Recipient will be permanently terminated in whole or in part prior to expiration of the Recipient's current grant or contract.
+- 1. "Suspension" means any action temporarily suspending or curtailing financial assistance to a Recipient in whole or in part prior to the expiration of the Recipient's current grant or contract. - 2.
+"Termination" means a decision that financial assistance to a Recipient will be permanently terminated in whole or in part prior to expiration of the Recipient's current grant or contract.